revanthreddydatla/TheOperationsGuy/LinuxServerCertificatesTroubleshoot.md

-1. When you install Ubuntu/WSL -> the ca-certificates package is installed +This package includes
+1. When you install Ubuntu/WSL -> the ca-certificates package is installed
++ This package includes
-*/usr/share/ca-certificates (official CA files)
+* /usr/share/ca-certificates (official CA files)
-*The configuration /etc/ca-certificates.conf
+* The configuration /etc/ca-certificates.conf
-*the tool `update-ca-certificates`
+* the tool `update-ca-certificates`
-2.Ubuntu updates your CA list through normal system updates +Whenever there is a trusted CA added/removed by Mozilla or Ubuntu security teams *Ubuntu releases a new ca-certificates package version *you get it when you run
+2.Ubuntu updates your CA list through normal system updates
++ Whenever there is a trusted CA added/removed by Mozilla or Ubuntu security teams
+* Ubuntu releases a new ca-certificates package version
+* you get it when you run

 ```bash
 sudo apt update && sudo apt upgrade
 ```
 This automatically refreshes your trust store
-3.The tool update-ca-certifictes builds the final list +Each time the package updates, it runs
+3.The tool update-ca-certifictes builds the final list
++ Each time the package updates, it runs
 ```bash
 update-ca-certificates
 ```
-+This tool:
++ This tool:
-*Reads the config file /etc/ca-certificates.conf *Takes certifif=cates enabled in that file
+* Reads the config file /etc/ca-certificates.conf
+* Takes certifif=cates enabled in that file
-*Copies them into /etc/ssl/certs/
+* Copies them into /etc/ssl/certs/
-*Generates hashed links
+* Generates hashed links
-*Builds the big trust bundle: **/etc/ssl/certs/ca-certificates.crt** Thats the bundle your apps use.
+* Builds the big trust bundle: **/etc/ssl/certs/ca-certificates.crt** Thats the bundle your apps use.

 SUMMARY: